RewindNuclear/Personal-Contact-Manger/README.md

 Each new user will need a login.
 If a user does not already own an account, a signup block will prompt up.
 If not, they can proceed to sign in.
 Each user will be able to add their own contacts in which they can delete, edit, and search for contacts.

+## My role
-For this project I handled API endpoint testing, I helped code all of the php files and tested them all using arc and Swaggerhub.
-For Swaggerhub I created the YAML used to test the API endpoints.
+For this project I was a backend developer mainly focusing on the API endpoints.
+I helped and learned basic MYSQL commands such as how to make tables and a database.
+I also contributed to 6 PHP files most were implementing CRUD attributions.
+I tested the API's using ARC, and created the YAML for API documentation on Swagger hub

 ## Contributors
 Project Manager - [Megan Carlson](https://github.com/meglc)